Skip to content

 What’s up Doc: Exploring the Pre-Med Experience

-9-12th graders | Session A | 8:30 a.m. – 11:30 a.m. or 1:00 p.m. – 4:00 p.m.
+9-12th graders | Session A | 8:30 a.m. – 11:30 a.m.
+OR 1:00 p.m. – 4:00 p.m.

 What is it like to be a physician?
 What does it take to become a doctor?
 Meet with practicing physicians, medical students, and other experts.
 Learn about the human body, explore hands-on medical procedures and medical equipment, simulate patient encounters, examine pathological specimens and anatomical organ models, and discuss the role of the physician